smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

           ...
       }

+   Once defined, a pattern may be referenced in ``define`` and ``mode`` sections by putting the name in curly brackets, such as ``{PATTERN_NAME}``.
-   In ``define`` and ``mode`` sections, specified a pattern defined as ``NAME`` can be referenced by ``{NAME}``.
-The pattern names, themselves, do not enter any name space of the generated source code.
+   Pattern names, themselves, do not enter any name space of the generated source code.
 They are only known inside the mode definitions.

-   Regular expressions tend to get lengthy and hard to read.
+   Regular expressions tend to get lengthy, complex, and hard to read.
 Being able to split them into named sub-patterns is *essential* for the readability.
-As any program code, regular expression which are hard to reflect upon are likely to show unintended behavior.
-Thus, defining meaningful sub-patterns is the basis for robust lexer construction.
+The limited ability of humans to treat complexity :cite:`Marois2005capacity` implies that error susceptibility of regular expressions increases with their complexity.
+Thus, defining meaningful sub-patterns is the basis for a robust lexer construction--divide and conquer.

 .. data:: token

-   In this section token identifiers can be specified.
-The definition of token identifiers is optional.
-The fact that Quex warns about undefined token-ids helps to avoid dubious effects of typos, where the analyzer sends token ids that no one catches.
+   The keyword ``token`` opens a token identifier definition section.
+It is *optional*.
+Nevertheless, Quex warns about undefined token-ids in order to help to avoid dubious effects of typos, where the analyzer sends token ids that no one catches.
 The syntax of this section is

        .. code-block:: cpp